The competition in the mobile market is intense. App validation is one way to see if your idea stands a chance and is worth the investment.

 Validation is an action taken to prove that something is, well, valid: worthy of something, be that time, money, or effort.

 Sure, you know that your app idea is valid — after all, you’ve come up with it, so it has meaning for you and maybe for a number of your friends and family members.
 It’s a great idea, isn’t it?
-Why would you need to validate it further?
+Why would you need to validate the application idea further?
 More specifically, why would you need to validate the idea and not the app itself?

 The answer is quite simple.

-While you can skip validation, going through with it adds some level of insurance that your investment doesn’t go to waste.
+While you can skip app idea validation, going through with it adds some level of insurance so that your investment doesn’t go to waste.

 Stages and strategies to validate your app idea

-Validation is one of the first steps you’ll take with your team of developers.
+Validation of the idea for your platform is one of the first steps you’ll take with your team of developers.
 This process helps you answer questions that are vital when you need to make decisions throughout the mobile app development process.

-Idea validation starts with answering a set of questions to create a kind of business plan for the project.
+The idea validation process starts with answering a set of questions to create a kind of business plan for the project.

 Who are your potential customers?